 Volunteering as a contractor can take you out of your comfort zone to introduce you to new environments, perspectives, and objectives.
 Moreover, it is an opportunity to grow and develop, but in business as well as volunteering, we often find the most personal growth through leadership.
 Leadership via a volunteer positions is an ideal chance to advance your career.
 Employers understand the time and commitment required to excel in a leadership role and will count these instances in your professional favor.
 Don’t be afraid to list these opportunities on your resumes and make an effort to speak to them in an interview.
 Even if you haven’t held professional leadership positions, draw upon your volunteer experience – it shows you have the capacity and acumen to effectively manage multiple roles and priorities.

 Skill 2: Team Building

 Much like the office, working towards an organization’s goals can bring together a diverse group of individuals and managing such a group can be challenging.
-Nevertheless, Volunteer teams come with their own unique trials - a lack of peer motivation and urgency, drop-off in productivity, and even trouble with volunteer follow through can all lead to lack to team unity.
+Nevertheless, Volunteer teams come with their own unique trials - a lack of peer motivation and urgency, drop-off in productivity, and even trouble with volunteer follow-through can lead to a lack of team unity.
 Take advantage (and control) of these unfortunate productivity-killers and rally your team to work harder, stay on track, and conclude with an amazing outcome.

 Skill 3: Project Management Skills

 Fundraising and informational events are an integral part of furthering an organization’s cause.
-Thanks to expert project management on the part of the organization’s leadership as well as its volunteers, these events are often beautifully executed despite meager resources and budgets.
+Thanks to expert project management on the part of an organization’s leadership, as well as its volunteers, events are often beautifully executed despite meager resources and budgets.
 If you are in the position to speak to such a project, do it.
 Project management on a large scale, such as a fundraising gala or an informational booth, showcases time management, leadership, and people skills.